CERTIFICATE IN PROGRAMMING

 FAQ below.
 If you do not find the answer there, consult the

-Certificate coordinator, Dr. Ozan Erat.
+Certificate coordinator, Dr. Stephen Slade.

 For the description of the Certificate in the Yale College Programs of